bence9410/amusement-park/README.md

 - Docker in Swarm mode runnable without sudo

 ### Local run
-You can start it with embedded H2, the application creates data then or with pre populated PostreSQL databases from an image created with the dockerBuildAll.sh.
+You can start it with embedded H2, the application creates data then or with pre populated PostreSQL database from an image created with the dockerBuildAll.sh.
 The app will start on port 8080.
 Use the users mentioned below.
 There is an AI using the app too. :)
 - Embedded H2: Simply run in ausement-park folder with 'mvn spring-boot:run'.
 - PostgreSQL: First start PostgreSQL with the script below, then the app in ausement-park folder with javaRunPostgres.sh.